 2. How to Connect Your Blog to Google Analytics With MonsterInsights

-If you want to grow your blog traffic, then you need to understand how people are finding your blog and what they do when they’re on your blog.
+If you want to grow your blog traffic, then you need to understand how people are finding your blog and what they do once they’re on your blog.

 The easiest way to track user interaction on your site is using Google Analytics.
-Google Analytics is the best tracking solution for websites, and the best thing is it’s free to use.
+Google Analytics is the best tracking solution for websites, and it’s free to use.

-The MonsterInsights plugin makes it easy for you to setup Google Analytics on your WordPress blog.
-Plus, it also lets you make use of the full possibility of Google Analytics tracking, like file downloads tracking, ads tracking, form submissions tracking, ecommerce transactions tracking, etc. without having to touch a single line of code.
+The MonsterInsights plugin makes it easy for you to set up Google Analytics on your WordPress blog.
+Plus, it allows you to make use of the full potential of Google Analytics tracking, like file downloads tracking, ads tracking, form submissions tracking, eCommerce transactions tracking, etc. without having to touch a single line of code.